Cloud-Architekt/cloud-architekt.github.io/_posts/2021-04-13-community-engagements-q1-2021.md

 But this was a good occasion to work on a prototype to demonstrate the capabilities in automation and operationalization of Azure AD with Microsoft Graph, PowerShell and Azure DevOps.
 There have already been many great community-driven solutions such as M365DSC or PowerShell scripts by Daniel Chronlund.
 It was my aim to show a simple implementation and a declared focus on benefits by using "DevOps approach" for identity security-critical configuration items.

-Technical details on this implementation will be part of an upcoming blog post.

 ![../2021-04-13-community-engagements/aadops.jpeg](../2021-04-13-community-engagements/aadops.jpeg)

 ➡ Slides: [Securing Your Apps with Azure AD Conditional Access (@Azure Meetup Duesseldorf)](https://github.com/Cloud-Architekt/meetups/blob/master/2021-03-15%20AzDUS%20-%20Securing-Your-Apps-Identities-with-AzureAD-CA.pdf)